Canon 1D X Mark II vs Nikon D3S

 Review summary: Canon 1D X Mark II vs Nikon D3S

 So what is the bottom line?
 Which of the two cameras – the Canon 1D X Mark II or the Nikon D3S – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS-1D X Mark II: